Before cannabis was legalized, cultivators could only grow their plants discreetly indoors.

 "Tricking" your plants into flowering earlier than they otherwise would by restricting the amount of light they receive can allow you to increase the number of harvests per growing season.
 Conventional methods, on the other hand, only result in a single harvest.

-Nevertheless, light deprivation requires more work and consistency compared to other forms of marijuana cultivation.
-It also leaves little room for error, and a few mistakes can undo the gains you worked so hard to achieve.
+Nevertheless, light deprivation requires more work and consistency compared to other forms of cannabis cultivation.
+It also leaves little room for error; a few mistakes can undo the gains you worked so hard to achieve.

 The information in this article and any included images or charts are for educational purposes only.
 This information is neither a substitute for, nor does it replace, professional legal advice or medical advice, diagnosis, or treatment.
 If you have any concerns or questions about laws, regulations, or your health, you should always consult with an attorney, physician or other licensed professional.